July 28, 2021

 To learn more about Luwi’s work, check out her TEDx Talk titled What conservation can cook like for an African.

-August 15, 2020
+Saturday Aug 15, 2020

 The old adage "A picture is worth a thousand words" explains how photography can create conservation stories accessible across cultures.
 Our guest for this episode uses beautiful images to help save wetlands around the world.
 Gab Mejia is a National Geographic Explorer, Nikon Ambassador for Asia, Jackson Wild Media Lab Fellow, and an engineering undergraduate student.
 Join us for a conversation about his path from hobbyist to international award-winning science communicator.